Gas Detector Performance Requirements Setting & Control Voting Logic

 Figure 04 - For HiHi alarm settings, the shaded area for 2ooN coverage is the overlapping regions of high alarm distances (left).
 For LoHi alarm settings, the shaded area is the regions covered by one high alarm and one low alarm (center).
 For LoLo alarm settings, the shaded area for 2ooN coverage is the overlapping regions of low alarm distances (right).

 The 1ooN coverage values are always based on the entered low alarm distance.
-This is regardless of the Control Voting Logic.
+This is regardless of the Control Voting Logic setting.
 Meaning, if HiHi is selected for the control voting logic, the 1ooN gas cloud size will still be based only on the Low Alarm gas cloud size.
-If the LoLo or LoHi is selected the 1ooN gas cloud size will also be taken from the Low Alarm gas cloud size.
+In the same way, if the LoLo or LoHi is selected the 1ooN gas cloud size will also be taken from the Low Alarm gas cloud size.

 You can quickly compare the achieved coverages for the varying alarm levels by changing the Control Voting Logic option in the Risk Grade Properties Panel and clicking the Update All button on the toolbar or coverage results window.